jarrydcarelse/FarmConnect-DV200-Term4/README.md

 ## **Project Overview**

 Many small farmers struggle to connect with consumers and businesses due to limited marketing resources and the dominance of larger competitors.
-This project creates a direct-to-consumer marketplace that supports local farmers by providing an accessible digital platform.
+Farm Connect creates a direct-to-consumer marketplace that supports local farmers by providing an accessible digital platform.
 The application allows farmers to manage product listings and customers to order fresh, affordable produce from local sources.

 ## **Features**